-The NSFR is a twelve-month structural funding metric, requiring that available stable funding (ASF) be sufficient to cover required stable funding (RSF), where 'stable' funding has an actual or assumed maturity of greater than twelve months.
-Macquarie's NSFR as at 30 September 2021 was 122% and 122% as at 30 June 2021.
-The NSFR has remained flat over the quarter, with an increase in RSF being met by an increase in ASF.
+The NSFR is a twelve-month structural funding metric, requiring that "available stable funding" (ASF) be sufficient to cover "required stable funding" (RSF), where 'stable' funding has an actual or assumed maturity of greater than twelve months.
+Macquarie's NSFR as at 31 March 2022 was 125% and 121% as at 31 December 2021.
+The NSFR increased over the quarter as a result of an increase in ASF which was only partially offset by an increase in RSF over the quarter.